toolCHAINZ/structor/README.md

 ## Description:
 To make a structure, go to MLIL view, right click on a line, and click `Create Auto Structure`.

- Structor will prompt you to choose a variable from the line you selected, and then it will do its level best to make a function.
+ Structor will prompt you to choose a variable from the line you selected, and then it will do its level best to make a struct.
 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja: